 In the next weeks, we will add more detailed blog articles about Lima, Paracas, Cusco, the train journey to Machu Picchu, the Inca city in the Andes, and the Sacred Valley, including photos, videos, and guides for your Gay Peru Adventure.
 Until then, please email us (or send a pm/comment on one of our social posts) with any additional questions you might have regarding your trip to beautiful Peru.
 We cannot wait to be back and see even more highlights of the South American country.

 Do you want to know and see more of us gay couple travel bloggers?
 Stay tuned on Instagram, Twitter, YouTube, and Facebook!
-See you around in Peru, South America, and on one of our next gay pride trips around the world!
+See you around in Peru, South America, and on one of our next gay pride trips worldwide!

 Do you like it?
 PIN IT!